 University ResourcesThe Palmer is dedicated to supporting Penn State faculty and students by making connections to art through multiple disciplines.
-We offer a variety of options to fit your needs, including individual exploration, instructor-led class visits, guided tours, object study, and even collaborative class development.
+We offer a variety of options to fit your needs, including a new Teaching Gallery, individual exploration of the collection, instructor-led class visits, guided tours, object study, and even collaborative class development.
 Questions about collaborating with us?
-Contact Museum Educator Brandi Breslin at firstname.lastname@example.org.
+Contact Keri Mongelluzzo, Educator for Academic Engagement and Access, at email@example.com.

 Individual Exploration and Class Assignments

 We love professors who send their students to the museum, whether to simply stroll the galleries or to complete an assignment.
 We invite ask you to share your assignment and due date with us so we can anticipate questions from your students.
 We also love to hear how students are engaging with the museum.

 Drawing in the Galleries

 Drawing in the galleries is allowed with graphite or colored pencils and handheld sketchbooks – no easels, pens, markers, pastels, or paints, please.
 Portable stools are available throughout the galleries.

 Students should check in with Visitor Services when they arrive to make sure there are no gallery conflicts with scheduled programs and tours.

 Visit with your class for in-gallery discussions at any time during regular museum hours.
 To avoid overcrowding in the galleries or conflicts with guided tours, please contact us at least one week in advance by e-mailing PalmerVisitorServices@psu.edu.